-As part of the recent reforms to private health insurance, the government introduced a new tiered
+As part of the 2019 reforms to private health insurance, the government introduced a new tiered

 Each tier has a minimum list of hospital treatment categories that they must include—these are requirements